basin-dev/continue/docs/docs/concepts/steps.md

 # Steps

+Watch the filesystem so as to insert "ManualUserStep"

+Accept NL input and do something with it
+- Right now, my thought is that NL input is turned into a UserInputStep, which the policy can then decide what to do with
+- First thing I think we want to be able to do with it is just "write/edit some code in the relevant file
+- which means figuring out which code is relevant, which means probably Chroma = which brings up question of where/when are indexings stored

+Show suggestion in file.
+This probably means wait before continuing.
+One approach is a WaitForUserAcceptStep , wait til user clicks accept, and then apply edit.

 The thing that you do
 A policy will tell you what step to take next, what the agent will do The egg that contains everything needed to run that step